ember-learn/ember-blog/source/2019-08-09-the-ember-times-issue-110.md

 The post includes good patterns that leverage the use of `belongsTo` in Ember Data and the necessary setups for serializers and adapters.

-For a deeper dive you can also checkout [@skaterdav85](https://github.com/skaterdav85)'s [book on Ember Data](https://leanpub.com/emberdatainthewild) or [other blog posts](https://davidtang.io/2019/07/21/embedded-records-in-ember-data-with-json-api.html).
+For a deeper dive you can also check out [@skaterdav85](https://github.com/skaterdav85)'s [book on Ember Data](https://leanpub.com/emberdatainthewild) and [other blog posts](https://davidtang.io/2019/07/21/embedded-records-in-ember-data-with-json-api.html).

 ---